KennethSC/Path-Finder-Visualizer/README.md

 ## Description

-Try a live version here: (Link Goes Here)<br/><br/>
+Try a live version here: (Link Goes Here)<br/>

 This is a pathfinding visualiztion tool that animates several well known pathfinding algorithms.
 The main component is an interactive grid where you could make obstacles for the different algorithms to traverse or you could also choose to animate several different mazes onto the grid.
 The main goal of this project is to help the user visualize different pathfinding algorithms to hopefully get a better understanding of how they work.
-The pathfinding algorithms that were implemented in this projects are:<br />
+The pathfinding algorithms that were implemented in this project are:<br />

 **Guaranteed to find the shortest possible path** <br/>